Academics » Curriculum

 Semester | Grades 11, 12; Credit: 1/2

-Economics covers the basics of economic systems, economic theory, how economic forces have helped shape events of the past and present.
+Economics covers the basics of economic systems, economic theory, and how economic forces have helped shape events of the past and present.
 The course will help build a basic foundation for students to use in sociopolitical, business, and personal economics.

 Financial Literacy *